 Effective storytelling in memoirs hinges on engaging readers with vivid details and emotional honesty.
 Use sensory details (sight, smell, taste) to bring scenes alive and help the reader experience those moments with you.
 Additionally:

-2. Show don't tell: Instead of just stating facts about an event, show it through actions or thoughts.
+- Show don't tell: Instead of just stating facts about an event, show it through actions or thoughts.
+"I was devastated" is telling.
+"I sat in the car for forty minutes, unable to turn the key" is showing.

-4. Reflect: Regularly step back within the narrative to reflect on what each event taught you about life.
+- Reflect: Regularly step back within the narrative to reflect on what each event taught you about life.
+This dual timeline, the "then" of the experience and the "now" of the understanding, is what distinguishes memoir from diary.

 Drafting Your Book